wireapp/wire-server/docs/developer/federation-api-conventions.md

 # Federation API Conventions

 - All endpoints must start with `/federation/`
-- All path segments must be in kebab-case.
+- All path segments must be in kebab-case, and only consist of alphanumeric characters.
 The name the field in the record must be the same name in camelCase.
 - There must be exactly one segment after `/federation/`, so `/federation/foo` is valid, but `/federation/foo/bar` is not.
 - All endpoints must be `POST`.